- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 - What is considered acceptable documentation of a disability?

-- Does a student have to inform Texas A&M that he or she has a disability?
+- Does a student have to inform Texas A&M that they have a disability?

 - What can a student with a disability expect in regards to admissions procedures?

-- Will a student’s admission to Texas A&M University be denied because he or she has a disability?
+- Will a student’s admission to Texas A&M University be denied because they have a disability?

 - Does Disability Resources provide tutorial services?